UWrc/UWrc.github.io/docs/hyak101/python/container.md

 :::caution caution: the next section is optional

 This section is going to describe how the main container we prepared for this tutorial was developed.
 We highly encourage you to read and understand the development of this container because it will help you adapt this tutorial to fit the needs of your research project.
-However, if you are interested in completing this tutorial to set up Jupyter Notebooks on HYAK, complete this following step, and skip to the section titled **Flexible Connections** for your OS.
+However, if you are interested in completing this tutorial to set up Jupyter Notebooks on Hyak, complete this following step, and skip to the section titled **Flexible Connections** for your OS.
 This saves you an hour (you're welcome).

 First navigate to your working directory, which you selected in the previous section titled, [**Getting Started.**](https://hyak.uw.edu/docs/hyak101/python/setup#selecting-your-working-directory) and issue the following command: